Obi-Wan Kenobi: Novels and comics

 appears briefly in the 2015 novel Dark Disciple, which is based on unfinished episodes from The Clone Wars.
 It provides details about the friendship between and the rogue Jedi Quinlan Vos.
 In the 2015 Star Wars comic series, Luke goes to Obi-Wan's abandoned house on Tatooine and finds his diary, in which has written stories from his past.
 The 2016 Marvel Comics mini-series Obi-Wan and Anakin focuses on the two Jedi between The Phantom Menace and Attack of the Clones.

 appears in the 2019 novel Master and Apprentice, which explores his relationship with prior to the events of The Phantom Menace.
 He is also featured in two 2022 novels: Brotherhood, which is set at the beginning of the Clone Wars, and Star Wars Padawan, which recounts his early years as an apprentice.

-Legends
+Star Wars Legends

-Following the acquisition of Lucasfilm by The Walt Disney Company in 2012, most of the licensed Star Wars Expanded Universe material produced between 1977 and 2014 was rebranded as Star Wars Legends and declared non-canon to the franchise.
+Following the acquisition of Lucasfilm by The Walt Disney Company in 2012, most of the licensed Star Wars novels and comics produced between 1977 and 2014 were rebranded as Star Wars Legends and declared non-canon to the franchise.
 The Legends works comprise a separate narrative universe.
 (Note: Attributed to multiple references:)